crate/cloud-reference/docs/subscription-plans.rst

 CrateDB Cloud subscription plans
 ================================

-The standard CrateDB Cloud deployment process offers five subscription plans, labeled CR0 to CR4.
+The standard CrateDB Cloud deployment process offers six subscription plans,
+labeled:

+- CRFREE
+- CR0
+- CR1
+- CR2
+- CR3
+- CR4

 Each of these plans consists of two dimensions: compute and storage.
 The compute configuration is set for each plan, but can be scaled horizontally by adding or subtracting nodes during or after deployment.
 Storage is configured separately: on deployment you can set the desired storage capacity for your cluster, within the range of storage capacity options provided for that plan.
 Storage can also be scaled up, but cannot be lowered after that.
 To view the current plans, prices, and compute and storage ranges, refer to our `pricing page`_.

 For details on signup, cluster configuration, and cluster deployment, you can make use of our `deployment tutorial`_.